APB97/PlotAndIntegrate/README.md

 ![Plot and Integrate](images/Plot_and_Integrate.png)

-Windows Forms application that can be used for drawing simple plots and calculating integrals.
+Windows Forms practice application that can be used for drawing simple plots and calculating integrals.

 # Installation